-Tennessee College of Applied Technology - Pulaski will work with pregnant students to provide options for continuing in a program of study through excused absences or medical leave.
+Tennessee College of Applied Technology Pulaski will work with pregnant students to provide options for continuing in a program of study through excused absences or medical leave.
 Absences due to pregnancy or childbirth are excused absences when medically necessary.
-For detailed information or assistance see the Tennessee College of Applied Technology - Pulaski Title IX Coordinator, or Student Services Coordinator.
+For detailed information or assistance see the Tennessee College of Applied Technology Pulaski Title IX Coordinator, or Vice President of Student Services.